abilandz/NAT3054/Lecture_4/remote.md

 As a rule of thumb, when using the **scp** command, refer to home directory on a local computer with ```${HOME}```, and on remote computer with ```~``` metacharacter.
 The **scp** command can be only used for transferring files from one computer to another, and cannot do other things like list directories on remote computer or delete files remotely.
 That can be achieved with the **sftp** ("Secure File Transfer Protocol") command, which is introduced next.

 The **sftp** command can be used interactively on a remote computer, and is basically a secure version of an old **ftp** command.
-One establishes an interactive session on remote computer by using the following generic syntax:
+One establishes an interactive session on a remote computer by using the following generic syntax:

 ```bash
 sftp userName@remoteComputer
 ```

-For instance, to establish an interactive session on a remote computer ```nidoqueen.ktas.ph.tum.de``` as a user ```ga45mof```:
+For instance, to establish an interactive session on the remote computer ```nidoqueen.ktas.ph.tum.de``` as the user ```ga45mof```:

 ```bash
 $ sftp ga45mof@nidoqueen.ktas.ph.tum.de